hpcc-systems/vscode-ecl/README.md

 ## Installation

 - Install Visual Studio Code.
-- In VS-Code open the command palette (`cmd-shift-p`) and select `Install Extension`.
+- In VS-Code open the command palette (`ctrl/cmd+shift+p`) and select `Install Extension`.
 Enter 'ecl' to filter the available extensions and choose `ecl`.
 - Locate and install the appropriate ECL Client Tools from [hpccsystems.com](https://hpccsystems.com/download/developer-tools/client-tools)

 ### VS-Code Settings

 The following Visual Studio Code settings are available for the ECL extension.
-These can be set in user preferences (`cmd+,`) or workspace settings (`.vscode/settings.json`):
+These can be set in user preferences (`ctrl/cmd+,`) or workspace settings (`.vscode/settings.json`):

 ```javascript
   // Syntax check args.